 How might we encourage and teach busy university students to cook healthy food?

-Design a mobile service focusing on grocery shopping experience that empowers the user to cook and learn kitchen wisdom.
+Design a mobile app focusing on grocery shopping experience that empowers the user to cook and learn kitchen wisdom.

 Interview, Contextual Inquiry, Persona, Wireframe, Storyboard, Speed dating, Usability test, Mobile design, Graphic design